6 hours (2 intensive classes: theory and practice)

 In-person workshops can be done privately or by group.

 - Date and time at student’s convenience (theory is 2.30hs long and practice is 3.30hs)

 - Theory location: Córdoba downtown

-- Practice location: Copina suspension bridges – We can share cars when going to the location to save money on gas
+- Practice location: Cóndor-Copina suspension bridges – Transportation not included.
+We can share cars when going to the location to save gas money

 - 3 people minimum are needed for me to teach a group workshop.
 Subscribe to any of my lists to be the first to know about the new workshop dates

-- Keep in mind that if there’s bad weather (rain or clouds), the practice gets postponed to the next day with good weather
+- Keep in mind that if there’s bad weather (rain or clouds), the practice gets postponed to another day agreed by the participants

 When is the next workshop?